 A lot of people come to Barbados during a career break and can often stay for as long as six months if they watch their spending and learn how to live like a local.

-Barbados has so much to offer that is free of charge, such as a day on the beach or out swimming in the sea, both of which are great fun and don’t cost anything at all.
+Barbados has so much to offer that is free of charge.
+A day on the beach or out swimming in the sea.
+Both of them are great fun and don’t cost anything at all.

 In this article, we look at how to make the most of a holiday in Barbados and suggest ways to enjoy yourself spending the least amount of money.